 - 5. In the New Name text box, enter First Voltage Reading, and click the OK button. - 6.
-Click the OK button to save the current configuration and close the DAQ Assistant. - 7.
-Display the front panel and run the VI.

-First Voltage Reading appears in the waveform graph plot legend.

-8. Save the VI.
+In the DAQ Assistant dialog box, click the OK button to save the current configuration and close the DAQ Assistant. - Display the front panel and run the VI.
+First Voltage Reading appears in the waveform graph plot legend. - 8.
+Save the VI.